tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

 **3) Cancel unexecuted swap orders with expired CancelHeight**

-After execution of `LiquidityPoolBatch`, all remaining swap orders with `CancelHeight` equal or higher than current height are cancelled.
+After execution of `PoolBatch`, all remaining swap orders with `CancelHeight` equal or higher than current height are cancelled.

 **4) Refund escrowed coins**